jpbonson/SBBFramework/README.md

 # SBBReinforcementLearner
 Python implementation of **Symbiotic Bid-Based (SBB)** framework for problem decomposition using Genetic Programming (GP).
 Algorithm developed by the NIMS laboratory, Dalhousie University, Canada.
-This implementation can be used as a library to apply GP to reinforcement learning tasks.
+This implementation can be used as an extendable code to apply GP to reinforcement learning tasks.

 Work in progress...